sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.md

 Comments can be used to summarize code or to explain the programmer's intent.
 According to this school of thought, restating the code in plain English is considered superfluous; the need to re-explain code may be a sign that it is too complex and should be rewritten, or that the naming is bad.

 > "Good comments don't repeat the code or explain it.
 They clarify its intent.
 Comments should explain, at a higher level of abstraction than the code, what you're trying to do."
 (Steve McConnell)

-Comments may also be used to explain why a block of code does not seem to fit conventions or best practices.
-This is especially true of projects involving very little development time, or in bug fixing.
-For example:

 ### Debugging